Curious about Macon Pops?

 What should I wear?

 We recommend clothes.
 Whatever clothes you want to wear!
-We want you to come to Macon Pops just as you want.
+We want you to come to Macon Pops anyway that makes you comfortable.

 What is the purpose of Macon Pops?

 To enrich the community of Macon and Central Georgia by providing exciting events that promote musical and cultural appreciation and awareness.
-And lots of other good stuff.
+And lots of other good stuff, like expanding music education by including all the schools in our community to participate in observing our rehearsal, which includes an interactive question and answer session with our Co-Founders and musicians.
+We are also volunteering our time going to a variety of schools, working with their music programs.